Breaking the HBM Bit Cost Barrier: Domain-Specific ECC for AI Inference Infrastructure: Proposed Solutions

 \subsection{Importance‑Adaptive ECC Protection}

 As discussed above, implementing large-codeword RS decoders incurs substantial silicon cost, particularly under multi-TB/s HBM throughput constraints.
-To mitigate this burden, we propose \emph{importance-adaptive ECC protection}, which selectively bypasses error protection for less critical data.
-Many AI inference workloads, especially those using floating-point formats like BF16 or FP8, exhibit inherent numerical resilience: mantissa bits can tolerate occasional bit flips with minimal impact on inference accuracy.
-By applying ECC only to the most sensitive portions of the data, we significantly reduce RS decoder workload, ECC-related traffic, and energy consumption.
+To mitigate this, we use \emph{importance-adaptive ECC} that selectively protects only the data bits that matter most for inference quality.
+Many AI inference workloads, especially with BF16 or FP8, are numerically resilient: mantissa flips often have negligible effect compared to exponent flips.
+By applying ECC only to the sensitive portions, we cut RS decoder load, ECC traffic, and energy.
+This mechanism is \textit{orthogonal} to numeric format: it operates on bit-planes and only requires a per-format criticality map.
+We report BF16 in experiments for space and prevalence.

 To support this functionality efficiently, we adopt a bit-plane–oriented in-memory data placement scheme.
 Consider a block of $m$ numerical values $\{x_1, \dots, x_m\}$, each $n$ bits wide.
 Each value $x_j$ is represented as a bit vector $[b_{j,n-1}, b_{j,n-2}, \dots, b_{j,0}]$, where $b_{j,i} \in \{0,1\}$ is the $i$-th bit of $x_j$.
 The $i$-th \emph{bit-plane} is defined as $P_i = \{b_{1,i}, b_{2,i}, \dots, b_{m,i}\}$, i.e., all bits at position $i$ across the block.
 Let $\mathcal{S} \subseteq \{0, \dots, n-1\}$ denote the set of \emph{critical} planes that require protection, and let $\gamma = \frac{|\mathcal{S}|}{n}$ denote the \emph{protected-plane ratio}, with $0 \le \gamma \le 1$.
 Only bits in planes $\mathcal{S}$ are processed through CRC and RS encoding; all other bits bypass the ECC logic entirely.
 Accordingly, we can reduce the RS decoder silicon cost by approximately $1-\gamma$.